Monday, April 30, 2012

 Steaming them gets rid of their pokies which is good because those buggars are SHARP and insidious.
 They were yummy with some parmesan cheese sprinkled on top.
 Then again everything is.

 I also cracked my phone screen today.
-This is the second time I've done it and I probably shouldn't be trusted with another opportunity phone.
+This is the second time I've done it and I probably shouldn't be trusted with another

 At least this time there aren't glass shards EVERY where and I can get away with using the thing and not shredding my ear to bits.